aws-amplify/amplify-cli/packages/amplify-cli-core/API.md

         orderedKeys?: boolean | undefined;
     } | undefined) => void;
 }

+// Warning: (ae-forgotten-export) The symbol "PackageLock" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "YarnLock" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export type Lockfile = PackageLock | YarnLock;

 // Warning: (ae-forgotten-export) The symbol "deploymentSecretMerge" needs to be exported by the entry point index.d.ts
 //